 Most customers do not buy with the intent to return.
 If you’re worried about excessive returns, it may point to a larger problem that you need to address.

-We recently had our 100th sale on our new Etsy shop, Busy Bee Burlap.
-Before opening this shop, we had over 200 sales on a different Etsy shop, and I’ve also made over 200 sales on eBay.
+We recently surpassed 2,100 sales on our Etsy shop, Busy Bee Burlap.
+Before opening this shop, we had over 200 sales on a different Etsy shop, and I’ve also made over 400 sales on eBay.
 I always offer a 100% risk-free guarantee that even covers personalized items, and return shipping.

-In over 500 combined sales across Etsy and eBay, I’ve only had 1 return.
+In over 2,500 combined sales across Etsy and eBay, I’ve only had 1 return.
 Because I took care of the issue and I treated the customer with respect and the priority she deserved, she returned later to place another order.
-And when we opened our new Etsy store a few months ago, she was one of our first customers.

 You can checkout our policy if you’d like to see what works for us.